-What do you do when your accomplishments don’t satisfy you?
-This is what Henry McIntyre has set out to discover.
-Although he is only 18, McIntyre has already accomplished more than many peers years older than him.
+Henry McIntyre is a 20 year old singer/songwriter from Boston.
 Beginning his career at the age of 9, McIntyre played lead guitar in the rock band, Black Diamonds.
-Throughout his teens the band played venues across New England and Canada.
-In the band’s 8 year existence, they released two EPs and even earned the Guiness World Record for the World’s Youngest Professional Rock Band.
-However, this wasn’t enough for McIntyre.
+Throughout his adolescence, the band played venues across New England and Canada.
+In the band’s 8 year existence, they released two EPs and played venues such as House of Blues Boston and the Hard Rock Cafe.
+The band even earned the Guiness World Record for the World’s Youngest Professional Rock Band.

-After the dissolution of Black Diamonds, McIntyre emerged from the side of the stage and launched his solo career.
-He decided to focus on artistry and emotion over achievement.
-McIntyre learned on the fly, and recorded a new batch of songs inspired by the likes of Elliott Smith and Nick Drake.
-He played all the instruments and handled all the of the production.
-Because of this his debut album, Highly Influenced, has a homegrown and intimate sound.
+After the dissolution of Black Diamonds, McIntyre emerged from the side-stage and launched his solo career.
+McIntyre released his homegrown and intimate debut album, Highly Influenced in May 2018.
+He played all of the instruments and handled all of the production.
 The melancholy energy is centered around McIntyre’s double tracked vocals and melodic guitar work.
 Lyrically, the album explores the transition from adolescence to adulthood and everything that comes with it.